Rome villa with Caravaggio fails to sell, to be reauctioned

 The listing on the Rome tribunal’s auction site highlights the Caravaggio among the home’s other attributes, but notes the villa will need an estimated 11 million euros ($12.5 million) in renovations to comply with current building standards.

-The “monumental property” on six levels is “among the most prestigious architectural and landscape beauties of pre-unification Rome,” with three garages, two roof terraces and a “splendid garden with arboreal essences and tall trees, pedestrian paths, stairs and rest areas,” the listing states.

-“I had always wanted to turn it into a museum, actually, but that’s not going to happen I presume,” Boncompagni Ludovisi said Tuesday as she took visitors on a tour of the home.
+“I had always wanted to turn it into a museum, actually, but that’s not going to happen,” Boncompagni Ludovisi said Tuesday as she took visitors on a tour.
 “So my hope is that whomever buys it will treat it with the care and love that my husband and I did.”

-With such an astronomical price tag, it was always possible that no one would bid on it.
-Boncompagni Ludovisi said would-be buyers had come to look at the property over the last several weeks, though she is not allowed to reveal their identities.

-With no winning bids in the first round, the villa will go up for auction two more times at lower prices, and the Italian Culture Ministry can try to match the highest bid at any stage given the property’s value as a part of Italy’s cultural heritage.
-The next round is scheduled for April 7.

 The American princess, who previously was married to former U.S. Rep. John Jenrette Jr. of South Carolina, married Boncompagni Ludovisi in 2009.
 At the time, the villa had fallen into disrepair, and her husband only used it as an office.

-Together, they tried to renovate it as best they could, within their means.
-They opened the house up to visiting students and tour groups and hosted dinners to bring in revenue, and thanks to funding from Rutgers University, helped arrange for the digitization of the Boncompagni Ludovisi archives.
+Together, they tried to renovate it as best they could.
+They opened the house up to visiting students and tour groups and hosted dinners to bring in revenue, and thanks to funding from Rutgers University helped to digitize the family archives.

-Boncompagni Ludovisi doesn’t know what will come next.
-With no immediate buyer stepping forward, she has more time in the villa but assumes eventually she’ll have to move out.
-She’s looked at properties to rent or buy nearby, though she knows if she stays in Rome “I keep thinking, won’t it be painful to drive by here and see someone else living here?”

 “It was really such a privilege to live here.
 Such a great responsibility, but such a privilege and a journey of love to be here,” she said.
 “Even when all the pipes would burst.”